Prepped and ready to enjoy in just 15 minutes, this family recipe for gluten-free french toast is quick and easy!

 What makes the perfect breakfast?
 French toast!
-It’s simple and easy to make.
-And it tastes delicious.
+It’s a classic, simple to make, and oh-so-delicious dish.

-But it turns out it can be made just as delicious with this spin off of my family recipe using gluten-free ingredients and gluten-free bread.
+However, fear not!
+It turns out it can be made just as scrumptious with this spin off of my family recipe using gluten-free ingredients and gluten-free bread.

 So it’s time for our happy dance.